wilsonmar/oss-perf/README.md

    * Public sample custom configurations.
    * Custom configuration storage separate from public repos.

+   * Recruitment of others to contribute to this approach
    * Tutorials explaining how to do it.

    * Use of clouds (such as AWS EC2, SauceLabs, Flood.io, etc.).
    * Integration of commercial/licensed tools

+   * Management of screen snapshots
+   * Localization testing across different browsers

+   * Archival / purging / restore of data

 <a name="Gantt">
 ### Sequence of adoption</a>